scriptoshi/livewire-2fa/README.md

 ### Styling

-The components use Tailwind CSS classes and support dark mode out of the box.
+The components use Flux components and support dark mode out of the box.
 You can customize the appearance by:

 1. Publishing the views (as shown above)
-2. Modifying the Tailwind classes or adding your own CSS
+2. Modifying the Flux component usage or class attributes
 3. For more extensive customization, you can extend or override the Livewire components

 ## Advanced Usage